samholt13/Capstone-Project-Internet-Forum-Mental-Health-Risk-Prediction/README.md

  ![Modelling Results after Sampling Techniques Implemented](https://github.com/samholt13/GA_Capstone_Project/blob/master/Images/download-3.png)

- * The models I would take forward to gridsearch evaluation would be those with accuracy > 80% and recall > 50%
+ * The models I would take forward for further evaluation would be those with accuracy > 80% and recall > 50%
+ * The siginifcant increase in recall offers potential for utilising these models and given the insidious nature of mental health risk proactive identification (even in the case of false positives) is preferred to a higher proportion of false negatives

  ### Summary & Next Steps
  * Overall the evaluated models offer potential for identifying mental health risk in internet forum users